The following is a listing of the named professorships and their fields of designation.

 William Edwards Deming (1900-1993) was a scholar, statistician and creator of the “System of Profound Knowledge” and the “14 Points for Management.”
 He was a proponent of group-based teaching and management without performance reviews.
 After earning his Ph.D. from Yale University, he worked at the U.S. Department of Agriculture, the U.S. Census Bureau, and taught business administration at New York University and Columbia University.

 Walter Rauschenbusch (1861-1918) was a Baptist minister and instrumental figure in the Social Gospel movement in America.
 Born to German parents in New York State, he was raised in an orthodox Protestant tradition and attended Rochester Theological Seminary.
 Rauschenbusch served as a pastor in New York City where he witnessed severe social inequality, leading him to combine his faith and his interest in social action.
 He later wrote the book Christianity and the Social Crisis (1897).

 William James (1842-1910) is considered the father of modern psychology.
 He was educated at Harvard where he took his medical degree.
 James later taught at Harvard in philosophical pragmatism and developed the field of psychology with his monumental work, The Principles of Psychology, considered the classic text in the field.

 William B. Oglesby, Jr., Professor of Pastoral Theology

-William Barr Oglesby, Jr. (1916-1994) was Professor of Counseling Psychology at the Foundation from 1988 to 1993.
+William Barr Oglesby, Jr. (1916-1994) was Professor of Counseling Psychology at the GTF from 1988 to 1993.
 An ordained Presbyterian minister, he took the Ph.D. from the University of Chicago and taught for many years at the Union Presbyterian Seminary in Virginia.
 Oglesby was an international leader in the field of pastoral care and counseling.